uwefladrich/scriptengine-tasks-hpc/docs/sphinx/slurm-tasks.rst

 In this example, a heterogeneous job with two components is submitted to SLURM, the first requesting one node and the second two nodes.
-The ``srun`` command in the second task of the script starts executables on this allocated nodes while specifying further job characteristigs (such as the number of tasks and tasks per node).
+The ``srun`` command in the second task of the script starts executables on this allocated nodes while specifying further job characteristics (such as the number of tasks and tasks per node).

 The ``hetjob_spec`` argument takes a list of dictionaries and passes the keys of